mamupaxs/mamupaxs/README.md

  REQUIREMENTS
 -------------------------------------------------------------
-This code requires a working Fortran compiler and a Python 3 installation.
+This code requires a Fortran compiler and a Python 3 installation.
 The Python packages vegas, Numpy and F2PY should be available.
 Optionally, MPI can be used for parallelizing the Monte Carlo integration.
 For using this option, the mpi4py Python module is also required.

  COMPILING
 -------------------------------------------------------------